Characters: Iron Man Films

 Virginia "Pepper" Potts

-Tony Stark's faithful personal assistant, and eventually love interest.
+Tony Stark's faithful personal assistant, later CEO of Stark Industries, and eventually his Love Interest

 Click here to see the Iron Monger suit